eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 1. The customer/eligible party creates a new account at the IAM.
 1. The IAM stores the new account at the Database.
 1. The new account is stored in the Database.
-1. The new account is created.
+1. The Customer Mobile App/EP Webb App is notified.

 After that, the customer/eligible party acquires a valid token from the IAM and includes this token in all the messages to the Marketplace Application.
 The Marketplace Application validates tokens at the IAM for authentication of customers/eligible parties.